Filly Gamine is even-money favorite for Kentucky Oaks

 Gamine ran to a seven-length victory in the seven-furlong Longines Test Stakes at Saratoga on Aug.
 8, nearly six weeks after she dominated the Longines Acorn Stakes at Belmont by 18 3/4 lengths.
 She was disqualified from an allowance optional claiming race victory at Oaklawn Park on May 2 due to an excessive amount of the legal medication lidocaine.

+“Being in the middle is always good,” the Hall of Famer said of the filly, who was scheduled to arrive at Churchill Downs on Monday.
+“It depends on how she breaks.
+But she’s really quick. … We’re just focused on getting there, getting settled in, handling everything well.
+We still have a long way to go.”

 Swiss Skydiver enters as the runaway leader in Kentucky Oaks points and has won four of her last five starts.
+That includes a 3 1/2-length victory over 1 1/4 miles in the Grade 1 Alabama at Saratoga with Tyler Gaffalione aboard.

-Her only loss in that stretch was second in the Blue Grass Stakes to Art Collector, considered a strong contender for Saturday’s 146th Kentucky Derby.
+Her only loss in that stretch was second in the Blue Grass Stakes at Keeneland to Art Collector, considered a strong contender for Saturday’s 146th Kentucky Derby.
 She also has a third in seven starts this year and has won five of nine career starts.

+Trainer Kenneth McPeek isn’t concerned about Swiss Skydiver being hemmed in on the rail.

+“Well, it’s the shortest trip around there in the 1,” he said.
+“I’d rather be the 1 than the 9, I suppose.
+We’re in good shape.
+Tyler’s a great jock and we’ll probably let him do his thing.”

-Speech has two wins and three seconds this year, including last month’s Grade 1 Ashland at Keeneland.
+Speech has two wins and three seconds this year, including last month’s Grade 1 Ashland at Keeneland, and has finished third or higher in seven career starts.